smartscanapp/smartscan-android-lib/README.md

 ### Indexing

-To get started with indexing media quickly, you can use the provided `ImageIndex` and `VideoIndexer` classes as shown below.
+To get started with indexing media quickly, you can use the provided `ImageIndexer` and `VideoIndexer` classes as shown below.
 See [indexers documentation](docs/core/indexers.md) for more details.
 You can optionally create your own indexers by extending the `BatchProcessor`.
 See [processor documentation](docs/core/processors.md) for more details.

 #### Image Indexing